Kraymer/cronicle/README.md

     Usage: cronicle.py [OPTIONS] FILE

-      Keep rotated time-spaced archives of backup files.
-FILE name must match one of the patterns present in /Users/johndoe/.config/cronicle/config.yaml.
+      Keep rotated time-spaced archives of a file.
+FILE name must match one of the patterns present in /Users/flap/.config/cronicle/config.yaml.

     Options:
+      -r, --remove   Remove previous file backup when no symlink points to it.
       -d, --dry-run  Just print instead of writing on filesystem.
       -v, --verbose
       --version      Show the version and exit.
       -h, --help     Show this message and exit.

-      See https://github.com/Kraymer/cronicle/blob/master/README.md#usage for more infos

 In order to manage a file backups with cronicle, you must have a section in the `config.yaml` that matches the backups names.